 3 Weeks Pregnant – What’s it like?

 Congratulations!
 Your ovule and the spermatozoon have united and fertilized and you are now have an embryo growing inside of you.
 How does it feel?
-Probably not much different, since most women don’t initially realize they are pregnant.
+Probably not much different, since most women don’t initially realize they are pregnant, and don’t always recognize the early signs.
 Nevertheless, there are some important changes happening inside of you.

 When the egg implants some women have a tiny bit of spotting called implantation bleeding, where the egg burrows into the uterine lining, leaking slightly.
 This is perfectly normal and no reason to worry.
 Your body also releases a protein called Early Pregnancy Factor (EPF).
 This immunosuppressant is one of the first signs of pregnancy and prevents your body from seeing the baby as an invader.